MicrosoftDocs/cpp-docs/docs/c-language/blocks.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology: ["cpp-language"]
+ms.technology:
+  - "cpp-language"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs: ["C++"]
+dev_langs:
-helpviewer_keywords: ["function definitions, blocks in code", "blocks", "compound statements", "statements, compound"] ms.assetid: be231a92-c712-464e-ae25-a4becb20f7f5 caps.latest.revision: 7
+  - "C++"
+helpviewer_keywords:
+  - "function definitions, blocks in code"
+  - "blocks"
+  - "compound statements"
+  - "statements, compound"
+ms.assetid: be231a92-c712-464e-ae25-a4becb20f7f5
+caps.latest.revision: 7
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
+ms.workload:
+  - "cplusplus"
 ---
 # Blocks
 A sequence of declarations, definitions, and statements enclosed within curly braces (**{ }**) is called a "block."
 There are two types of blocks in C. The "compound statement," a statement composed of one or more statements (see [The Compound Statement](../c-language/compound-statement-c.md)), is one type of block.
 The other, the "function definition," consists of a compound statement (the body of the function) plus the function's associated "header" (the function name, return type, and formal parameters).
 A block within other blocks is said to be "nested."